 - Remain inside until the severe weather threat has ended.

-If a tornado warning is issued for the campus, students, employees and visitors will be notified using the methods listed below.
+If a tornado warning is issued for the campus, students, employees and visitors will be notified using some of the methods listed below.
 If you receive notification of a tornado warning through any of these methods, move to safety immediately.

 UA issues emergency notifications using the following methods: